 The details of the field evolution during the radiation-dominated era are not fully understood.
-If the turbulent decay of non-helical magnetic fields from the electroweak epoch proceeds through the ``selective decay'' of short-range modes \citep{Banerjee:2004df}, its present day relic strength is expected to be below the lower bound from the \gr\ observations, when the redshifted size of the horizon is around $10^{-9}$ Mpc or smaller (for $T_* \gtrsim 100$ GeV) and the comoving initial field strength is limited by the BBN bound $\tilde B \lesssim 10^{-6}$ G \citep{Kahniashvili:2009qi}.
-On the contrary, helicity-conserving decay of helical magnetic fields leads to an inverse cascade that amplifies the magnetic field length scale and the field amplitude at large scales, while the magnetic energy density decays \citep{Banerjee:2004df}.
+If the turbulent decay of non-helical magnetic fields from the electroweak epoch proceeds through the "selective decay" of short-range modes \citep{Banerjee:2004df}, its present-day relic strength is expected to be below the lower bound from the \gr\ observations when the redshifted size of the horizon is around $10^{-9}$ Mpc or smaller (for $T_* \gtrsim 100$ GeV) and the comoving initial field strength is limited by the BBN bound $\tilde B \lesssim 10^{-6}$ G \citep{Kahniashvili:2009qi}.
+In contrast, helicity conservation of decaying helical magnetic fields leads to an inverse cascade that amplifies the magnetic field length scale and the field amplitude at large scales, while the magnetic energy density decays \citep{Banerjee:2004df}.
 Hence, helical fields are compatible with the IGMF inferred from the \gr\ observations for a larger set of initial conditions.
-However, it has been argued from simulations that a similar large scale field amplification can also occur for non-helical fields \citep{Brandenburg:2014mwa}.
-This has later been derived also using theoretical arguments: \cite{Hosking:2022umv} propose that the conservation of local helicity fluctuations, characterized by the so-called Hosking integral \citep{Zhou:2022xhk}, can lead to an inverse cascade even when the net helicity is zero.
-Therefore, fields produced around the electroweak scale with {\em any} fractional helicity could, in principle, provide a seed field compatible with the \gr\ lower bounds on the IGMF.
+However, it has been argued from simulations that a similar large-scale field amplification, although less effective than for fully helical fields, can also occur for non-helical fields \citep{Brandenburg:2014mwa}.
+This has also later been derived using theoretical arguments: \cite{Hosking:2022umv} propose that the conservation of local helicity fluctuations, characterised by the so-called Hosking integral \citep{Zhou:2022xhk}, can lead to an inverse cascade even when the net helicity is zero.
+Therefore, fields produced around the electroweak scale with any fractional helicity could, in principle, provide a seed field compatible with the \gr\ lower bounds of the IGMF.